mjhong0708/amp/docs/index.rst

 `Amp <https://bitbucket.org/andrewpeterson/amp>`_ is an open-source package designed to easily bring machine-learning to atomistic calculations.
 This project is being developed at Brown University in the School of Engineering, primarily by **Andrew Peterson** and **Alireza Khorshidi**, and is released under the GNU General Public License.

 This is a relatively new project, so things are constantly changing!
+Please see the project's `git repository <https://bitbucket.org/andrewpeterson/amp>`_ for the latest version and news.

 (Note that Amp is built off of our previous project, Neural.
 You may still find Neural at our `bitbucket page <https://bitbucket.org/andrewpeterson/neural>`_.)